Foster Care Organizations

 Author(s): Child Welfare Information Gateway

-Organizations that provide information on foster care.
+Organizations that provide information on foster care and/or are dedicated to improving the lives of children and youth currently in the foster care system.
 If you are aware of any others, please contact Child Welfare Information Gateway at OrganizationUpdates@childwelfare.gov.
 Inclusion on this list is for information purposes and does not constitute an endorsement by Child Welfare Information Gateway or the Children's Bureau.

 Annie E. Casey Foundation

 701 St. Paul Street

 The Annie E. Casey Foundation works to build better futures for disadvantaged children and their families.
 The primary mission of the Foundation is to foster public policies, human service reforms, and community supports that meet the needs of today's vulnerable children and families.

 Association of Administrators of the Interstate Compact for the Placement of Children

 The Interstate Compact for the Placement of Children is a uniform State law establishing a contract among party States to ensure that children placed across state lines receive adequate protection and services.
 The primary function of the ICPC is to protect the interests of both the children and the States by requiring that certain procedures be followed in the interstate placement of children who are being adopted, placed with relatives, or going into residential care or foster family homes.

 14100 Crawford Street